 9. SERVICE LEVEL GUARANTEES.
 The Subscriber understands and agrees that SPROUT FIBER INTERNET does not guarantee that any particular amount of bandwidth on the Service will be made available to the Subscriber or that any speed or throughput of the Subscriber’s connection to the Service will be available to the Subscriber.
 The Service is subject to both scheduled and unscheduled maintenance outages; however, SPROUT FIBER INTERNET will strive to minimize the impact of scheduled maintenance outages.
 The Subscriber understands that the Service requires electricity at the Service Location and, if an electrical outage occurs, the Service (which may include telephone) will not function.

 10. SPROUT FIBER INTERNET EQUIPMENT AND SOFTWARE.
 SPROUT FIBER INTERNET’s equipment is designed to be used on the premises in which service is installed.
 The equipment that SPROUT FIBER INTERNET installs in your home or business is the property of SPROUT FIBER INTERNET and CEC.
-In the event that the Subscriber relocates, or if the Service is disconnected or terminated for any reason, the Subscriber must return the Router/Gateway and, if applicable, any wireless extender(s) or other equipment to the SPROUT FIBER INTERNET office.
-If the units are not returned, a $100 fee will be assessed to cover the cost of such equipment.
+In the event that the Subscriber relocates, or if the Service is disconnected or terminated for any reason, the Subscriber must return the Router/Gateway and, if applicable, any wireless extender(s) or other equipment to the CEC office.
+If the units are not returned or are damaged by the subscriber at any point during service, a $100 fee will be assessed to cover the cost of such equipment.
 The Subscriber assumes the risk of loss, theft, or damage to the equipment at all times prior to the removal of the units by SPROUT FIBER INTERNET or return of the units by the Subscriber.

 11. SUBSCRIBER EQUIPMENT.
 The Subscriber is responsible for maintaining the wiring and all other applicable devices which the Service Location needs to utilize the Service.
 The Subscriber is responsible for meeting and complying with the minimum computer, device, and system requirements established by SPROUT FIBER INTERNET and contained herein.

-12. TECHNICAL SUPPORT.
-Unless otherwise provided by the Terms of Service, SPROUT FIBER INTERNET does not provide technical support or assistance with third-party hardware or software.
+13. TECHNICAL SUPPORT.
+Subscribers have access to technical support by calling 256-737-3200, option 5, option 3.
+Onsite technical support is limited to business hours and will be scheduled with the subscriber.
+Unless otherwise provided by the Terms of Service, SPROUT FIBER INTERNET does not provide technical support or assistance with third party hardware or software.